Body Friendly Design The Principles of Kitchen Ergonomics

 Since each cook does it a bit differently, the work that occurs in your kitchen is inherently personal.

-But, while it may sound complicated, workflow analysis is really nothing more than asking obvious questions.
+But while it may sound complicated, workflow analysis is really nothing more than asking obvious questions.
 Who will work where, and what work will be done?
 What motions will be required to accomplish each task?
 Will you stand or sit while doing these things, and if so, where?
 What step will follow the initial step in the process, and where will you go for that second step, for the third step?

-Work-flow should be orderly and, as far as possible, linear so the cook has everything needed right at hand for each step and does not have to criss-cross the kitchen repeatedly to get the work done.
+Workflow should be orderly and, as far as possible, linear so the cook has everything needed right at hand for each step and does not have to criss-cross the kitchen repeatedly to get the work done.

-The ultimate objective is to ensure that every bit of kitchen organization and structure — from the physical layout to specific appliance locations to the level of lighting at each task area — helps keep the work safe and efficient.
+The ultimate objective is to ensure that every bit of kitchen organization and structure—from the physical layout to specific appliance locations to the level of lighting at each task area—helps keep the work safe and efficient.

-The Right Counter Height
+The Right Countertop Height

 For determining the height of work surfaces, we don't care as much about the height of the user as we do about the distance of his or her elbows from the floor.
-The elbow is the critical hinge governing all lower arm activity — and it's mostly lower arm movement that does the work in a kitchen.
+The elbow is the critical hinge governing all lower arm activity—and it's mostly lower arm movement that does the work in a kitchen.

 If the elbow is too close to the work surface, he or she tends to either step or lean back to bring the elbows back into the correct position.